Patient education: Reducing the costs of medicines (Beyond the Basics)

 What if I have Medicare? — Medicare offers low-cost prescription coverage called Part D. The ways of lowering drug costs in this article are useful even if you have or can get Part D coverage.
 (See 'What if I am eligible for Medicare Part D prescription coverage?' below.)

 ASK FOR GENERICS

-Generic medicines are less expensive copies of brand-name medicines.
-They contain the same active ingredient as the brand-name medicine they copy, and they are subject to the same government rules about strength and purity.
+Generic medicines are copies of brand-name medicines that are generally less expensive.
+They contain the same active ingredient as the brand-name medicine and they are subject to the same government rules about strength, quality, and purity.

 Sometimes switching from a brand to a generic or switching between different generic copies could cause problems for a small number of people with certain conditions.
 That could include people who have difficult-to-treat seizures or thyroid problems, or who take medicines to stop organ rejection after a transplant.

 How do I find out if I can switch to a generic? — First, ask your doctor or pharmacist if any of the medicines you take are available as generics.
 Not all medicines come as generics.
-(You can check if a brand-name medicine is sold as a generic at this website: www.accessdata.fda.gov/scripts/cder/ob/docs/querytn.cfm.)
-But even if the medicine you take does not come in a generic form, there might be other medicines that can properly treat your condition that do come in a generic form.
+(You can also check if a brand-name medicine is sold as a generic at this government website: http://www.fda.gov/Drugs/InformationOnDrugs/ucm129662.htm.)

 Will I save with generic medicines even if I have insurance? — YES.
 You can save by using generic medicines even if you have prescription drug coverage or a Medicare Part D prescription plan.